eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

     export ROS_DISCOVERY_SERVER=";127.0.0.1:11888"
     ros2 run demo_nodes_cpp listener --ros-args --remap __node:=listener_2

-We should see how *Listener 1* is receiving double messages while *Listener 2* is in a different partition of *Talker 2* and so it does not listen it.
+We should see how *Listener 1* is receiving double messages, while *Listener 2* is in a different partition from *Talker 2* and so it does not listen to it.

 .. note::